-What is the difference between Sonicare Series 2 and 3?
+Key Difference between Philips Sonicare Series 2 vs Series 3?

 The Philips Sonicare Series 2 is clearly designed to target plaque and plaque control is the name of the game for this model.
 It has a brush head called ProResults Plaque Control that are designed to remove maximum plaque from hidden areas.
 The power and efficiency of the Sonicare 2 make it uniquely capable of removing plaque using its 31,000 brush strokes a minute that make it up to six times better at removing plaque than a manual brush.
 It has curved bristles in long tufts that mimic the shape of your teeth.

 The Sonicare 3 is designed to help users maintain their gum health with a special brush head (ProResults gum health) that was designed to remove plaque from along the gum lines.
 The 3 Series brush has way more features than the 2 Sonicare model could ever hope to have and also has the same amount of power as the 2 had but with way more features that allow users to customize their brushing experience or session that day.
 What about Philips sonicare series 3 vs diamondclean?
 Well, the Diamondclean has more cleaning modes, a better traveling charger, comes with more than one brush head especially the new smart series 9500 and 9700 that have five and seven brush heads respectively.